 Optional stop: Aviemore Ring Cairn and Stone Circle.
 Located here in a housing development behind a fire station, Aviemore’s stone circle is a great way to get a taste of Scotland’s prehistoric past all to yourself.

 Stop 2: Culloden Battlefield

 Depart Aviemore and continue heading north for Inverness.
 Before reaching the capital of the Highlands, make a slight detour for Culloden Battlefield to see the site of the final Jacobite Uprising in 1745.
-A must-see spot for any Outlander fan, Culloden Battlefield, is surreal.
+A must-see spot for any Outlander fan or history buff, Culloden Battlefield, is surreal.
 Take time to wander around the paths, noticing the stones marking the spots where Scottish clans fell.
 While Culloden has become a hotspot for Outlander fans, remember to be respectful of the space.

 Note: You’ll see signs for both Culloden Moor and Culloden Battlefield.
 Follow signs for the battlefield.
 Entrance to the battlefield is free.

 Optional stop: Clava Cairns – 300 yards east of Culloden Battlefield.
 The Clava Cairns are 4000-year-old burial cairns that date back to the Bronze Age, each enclosed by stone circles.
 We didn’t get a chance to see these but again, if you like your pre-history, make sure you stop here.

 You should arrive in Inverness late in the afternoon.
 We had a little trouble finding parking so we circled the city a couple of times before parking at the bus station.
 Just keep following the “P” for parking signs until you come across something open—and be mindful of one-way streets!